AuditWalk CLI Documentation

 1. Start with the CLI Guide for sequence and intent.

-2. Use the CLI Reference during command execution.
+2. Use the Command Reference during command execution.

 3. Use the Glossary when terminology is unclear.

-4. Use CLI Reserve to separate future language from live runtime behavior.
+4. Use Planned / Reserved Terms to separate future language from live runtime.